Masonic Lodge Building (Kirkland, Washington): The Builders

 Edwin M. Church was born in New York and spent his early years all over the midwest, serving in the 1st Iowa Cavalry Regiment during the American Civil War.
 After living in Kansas for several years, he and his family traveled west by train to San Francisco where they boarded the steamer Pacific.
 This steamer would sink off of Cape Flattery on its next voyage, killing all but two aboard.
-Church arrived in Seattle in May 1875 where he briefly lived near Auburn.
+Church arrived in Seattle in May 1875 where he briefly lived near modern-day Auburn.
 His family finally settled on a large plot of land in Houghton on the eastern shore of Lake Washington by the end of 1876.
 During this time Church worked as a bricklayer while his family tended to crops.
 He eventually sold most of the property to other settlers, excluding the plot for his house, which he rebuilt in 1880 and expanded in 1886.

 Harry French, whose father, S. Foster French had brought them to the area from Maine in August 1872, was one of the earliest settlers in what would become Kirkland.
 Their original home, though moved from its original location, still stands and is one of the oldest homes on the East Side.